 Globally, the combined mass of mountain glaciers and snow cover has been declining consistently in both the northern and southern hemispheres.
 Between 1991 and 2004, the speed at which the glaciers of the world have been shrinking has accelerated, contributing 0.8 millimetres per annum to the rise in sea level.

 The glaciers in the Alps of New Zealand have been shrinking since 2000.
 On average, the glaciers in the Southern Alps have already been 38% shorter and have lost 25% of their area.

 According to glaciologists from New Zealand's Canterbury and Victoria universities, the Franz Josef Glacier could disappear within the next 100 years.
 By the end of the century, Hinehukaere may well have cried her last tear.

 Have you been in Franz Josef Glacier or any beautiful place in New Zealand?
 Do you know more information about New Zealand?
 Please share any information you know about those beautiful sites in New Zealand through the following form.
 Thank you.

 Do you have a great story about any beautiful site in the world?
 Share it!

 If you found this page about Franz Josef Glacier, the Alpine glacier in the western coast of New Zealand useful, please share it with your services through the buttons below, or at the left column of the page or at the bottom of the page.
 If you do not have a service there, register for one free service and enjoy this kind of technology and social networking experiences.
 Thank you.

-"Site Build It" at the bottom bar empowers this page about Franz Josef Glacier, the Alpine glacier in the western coast of New Zealand and the entire website.
+"Solo Build It" at the bottom bar empowers this page about Franz Josef Glacier, the Alpine glacier in the western coast of New Zealand and the entire website.